steadforce/harbor-day2-operator/README.md

 ### registries.json

 All information about registries.
-All registries have an `id`, wheather implicitly or explicitly set.
+All registries have an `id`, whether implicitly or explicitly set.

 ```json
 [